grafana/alloy/docs/sources/_index.md

 # Overview

-Collecting the relevant telemetry data, such as metrics, logs, and traces, for analysis is an indispensable part of understanding the health of your system.
+Collecting telemetry data such as metrics, logs, and traces is an indispensable part of understanding the health of your system.

 {{< param "PRODUCT_NAME" >}} is more than just a collector.
 You can use {{< param "PRODUCT_NAME" >}} to collect, process, and forward telemetry data to the observability backend of your choosing.